clemsonacm/presentations/sources/projects/projects.md

 ## Finishing Smart

 - Test everything again before you submit!
-- Sumbit early, submit often
+- Submit early, submit often
   - Handin lets you submit as many times as you want
 - Don't share your code without permission